char/paramorphism-site-content/documentation/en/index.md

+---
-# Introduction
+title: Introduction
+---

 Paramorphism is an obfuscator for JVM (Java Virtual Machine) bytecode.

-Paramorphism supports (and is tested with) Java 8, Java 13, Kotlin, and Groovy, but should work on other languages as long as they do not heavily rely on by-name dynamic dispatch (i.e. reflection)
+Paramorphism supports (and is tested with) Java 8, Java 13, Kotlin, and Groovy, but should work on other languages as long as they do not heavily rely on by-name dynamic dispatch (i.e. reflection).

 ## Quick Guide